Ifeanyichukwu-DA/HR-Analytics/README.md

 ### Home
 - The number of hires or employees in the organization is 1470, while 237 employees left the organization and 1233 employees are currently retained.
-- Majority of the workfoce are full time workers (82.11%) while the remaining 17.89% are contractors.
+- The majority of the workforce are full-time workers (82.11%) while the remaining 17.89% are contractors.
 - The department with the highest number of hires is R & D, followed by Sales and HR.
-- The organization pay an average salary of 6.5K (6,500), although average salary had decreased over time.
+- The organization pays an average salary of 6.5K (6,500), although the average salary has decreased over time.

 ### Demographics
 ![](Demographic.jpg)